The Dancing House is a modern building from the end of 20 century which symbolises a dancing couple – Fred Astair & Ginger Rogers.

 The centre and Charles Bridge is too far to see, so if you are after a view of the centre you’d be better off climbing up to the Old Town Square Hall Tower or the Gun Powder Tower closer to the historic centre.

 Tancici Dum – The Dancing House, Rasinovo Nabrezi 80, 120 00, Praha 2

 How to get there

-The closest Metro station is Karlovo Namesti on line B.
+The closest Prague Metro Underground Station is Karlovo Namesti on line B.

 There are trams 17, 3 that stop few metres away from the building.
 The Dancing House is closest to the ‘Jiraskovo Namesti’ stop, but you can also come back from ‘Palackeho Namesti’ stop.

 Trams 22, 9 also stop at ‘Narodni Divadlo’ and you can take a slightly longer walk (about 7-8 minutes) along the river bank to see the building.